dtuso/sales/README.md

 #### CDS Command Line Interface (cds-cli)

 You must install the cds global command line interface.
-This is used to managing authentication with the CDSM related tasks.
+This is used for managing authentication with the CDSM related tasks.

 ```
 $ npm install -g git+ssh://git@github.secureserver.net:WebOps/cds-cli.git